Contents

 Pathogenesis of anemia

-3. Hemorrhagic anemia : Due to acute or chronic blood loss, as in trauma or internal bleeding.
+3. Hemorrhagic anemia: Due to acute or chronic blood loss, such as in cases of trauma or internal bleeding.

 Symptoms of anemia